lofar-astron/factor/docs/source/parset.rst

     wsclean_bl_averaging
         Use baseline-dependent averaging in WSClean (default = ``True``).
 If enabled, this option can dramatically speed up imaging with WSClean.
-        NOTE: this option requires WSClean v2.0 or higher.

     selfcal_cellsize_arcsec
         Self calibration pixel size in arcsec (default = 1.5).